The children's programs are administered by Sue Davey.

 Each month, a new edition of "Parenting Christian Kids" is e-mailed to all families who have children registered in pre-school thru 5th grade classes.
 This publication contains timely articles and ideas for faith-sharing at home.
-View the September2017 eNewsletter.
+View the April 2019 eNewsletter.

 Basic Prayers (html) contains the text of common prayers taught in R.E.
 Classes.

 The Sacrament of Reconciliation is taught formally in Third Grade.
 Children are given the opportunity to receive the Sacrament of Reconciliation for the 1st time in a group celebration.
-This year, the choice of dates is Tuesday, November 28, 2017 or Wednesday, November 29, 2017.
-Both celebrations will begin at 7:00 PM.
+This year, the date is Wednesday, November 28, 2018.
+The celebration will begin at 7:00 PM.
 Parent assistance is vital in preparing their children for this sacrament.

 Our Parish Staff is excited to offer a program for parents of children who will be receiving their first Eucharist or Confirmation this year.
 A 3-hour retreat will delve into the traditions of Baptism, Eucharist and Confirmation and more fully explain the role you will play in preparing your child for these sacraments.
 The retreat will begin with prayer and an introduction, followed by lunch and the presentation.
 This program will challenge you to understand how the sacred is woven into your everyday lives as a family.

-Information regarding registering your child for a First Communion date will be mailed to parents of all 2nd graders (including ASCA) in early January, 2018.
+Information regarding registering your child for a First Communion date will be mailed to parents in early January, 2019.
+Included will be parents of all 2nd graders from Religious Ed. and ASCA, plus parents of those children who have been preparing in Special Sacraments class.
 Parents will choose from among the following dates:

 Practices will take place on the dates listed below.
-The child and at least one parent must attend.
+All children and at least one parent must attend the practice.
 For children with parts, the specific parts practice will immediately follow the main practice session for each Mass.

 Children are encouraged to attend and participate in the Children's Masses that are held occasionally at the 5 p.m.
 Saturday Mass.
 Children's Masses for this year are scheduled as follows: